 You may not be working within your office anymore, but you still need to keep the same kind of environment and communication with your team.

 Find a good way to keep the company culture alive by using things like video chatting and messaging around.
 And make sure when you guys are doing so, have a little fun with it.

 Remember, you’re still going into battle with your team, so have a little bit of fun.
 And when you have a big win in the office, give each other some high fives.

 Working remotely is a fun challenge.
 It’s the best way to obtain work-life balance.
 So remember to do things that’ll make the experience fun and productive.

-Also, try wearing some normal attire every now and then.
+Also, try wearing some business casual attire now and then.
 Shorts and sandals are great, but a nice outfit can change your mood and increase your productivity significantly.

 Jeffrey Fermin is the co-founder of Officevibe, an employee engagement platform that encourages collaboration through team building activities.
 When he’s not working on his product, he spends the majority of his time reading, writing and meeting new people.
 Connect with Jeffrey on Facebook: www.facebook.com/officevibe.